Feel at Home with Early Intervention

 How can I play with my child to develop fine motor skills?

-“As an Occupational Therapist, our work is a child’s play!
-We identify what toys and activities help to build strength and capability,” explains Nathan.
-Nathan recommends getting down on the floor with your child and get busy playing!
+For Occupational Therapists, our work is a child’s play!
+We identify what toys and activities help to build strength and capability.
+Additionally, we recommend parents get down on the floor with your child and get busy playing!
 Here are some great ways to help develop your child’s fine motor skills.

 - Introduce new toys allowing them to explore, push and pull them.